Spomky-Labs/jose/doc/Performance.md

 To conclude, if you use shared keys, you will prefer HMAC signature algorithms and AES/AES GCM key wrapping algorithms.
 If you use public/private key pairs, you will prefer RSA algorithms for signature and key encryption.

-**At this moment, we do not recommend the use of ECC algorithms with our library.**
+**At this moment, we do not recommend the use of ECC algorithms for encryption/decryption with our library.**

 # Signature/Verification Operations